FLUX-SE/all_docs/en_US/spat_revolution_doc/Ultimate_And_Essential_Licences.md

-# Ultimate and Essential licences
+# Ultimate and Essential licenses

 _SPAT Revolution_ comes in different flavors: an **Essential** and an **Ultimate** version.
 Both share the same audio engine and powerful 3D audio capabilities.